How to Build a Business Operating System for Your Company

 - Meetings: Enable leaders to run efficient meetings with well-organized agendas.
 Teams can focus on priorities, identify opportunities, and hold people accountable for solutions that create value.
 Team members stay on task and on time.

-- Accountability Chart: Show a detailed picture of roles and responsibilities and helps everyone understand how their performance is measured.
+- Roles & Responsibilities Chart: Show a detailed picture of roles and responsibilities and helps everyone understand how their performance is measured.

 - Process Documentation: Enable operational automation, so people spend less time on repetitive tasks and more time on processes that create value.